Susan Banks: 2017–2019

 Months later, a recovered Susan (Stacy Haiduk) arrives back in Salem on Will's doorstep to make amends.
 She also turns up at Marlena's bachelorette party and manages to invite herself to Marlena and John Black's upcoming wedding.
 Susan mentions to Marlena that she was visited by Kristen, who is very much alive, in the hospital.
-Marlena convinces Susan that Kristen is dead and that she was probably just hallucinating from the drugs that the hospital had administrated.
+Marlena convinces Susan that Kristen is dead and that she was probably just hallucinating from the drugs that the hospital had administered.
 Kristen (Haiduk) catches Susan alone and forces her at knife-point to switch places with her so she can attend the wedding undetected.
 After the wedding, Susan stays with Victor (John Aniston) and Maggie (Suzanne Rogers).
 She is determined to give the doll she made (an exact replica of Marlena) as a wedding gift to Marlena once she's recovered in the hospital.
 Susan reveals that she used her own hair for the doll.
 Susan has a premonition that EJ is still alive.
 Sami tracks down a patient in a secret facility Kristen has been running with Dr. Rolf in Nashville and rescues him, but not before he's severely burned.
 Sami uses the hair on Susan's Marlena doll as a DNA sample to find out if the man she rescued in the facility is really EJ without telling Susan.
 In an effort to get her out of his house, Victor tells Susan that Sami has her son.
 Susan discovers a bandaged man in the hospital along with the DNA test results confirming that he is indeed her son.
 She confronts Sami wielding a scalpel.
 Sami convinces Susan to agree to allow her to take EJ to Italy to a renowned clinic for burn victims, and tells Susan that she can visit.